 2 Hours before Kick-Off: All Stadium Gates open.

 1 hour before kickoff: Check out the front steps of Gorgas Library!
-The pep rally is underway before the Million Dollar heads into the stadium for their pre-game show.
+The pep rally is underway before the Million Dollar Band heads into the stadium for their pre-game show.

 Kick-Off: Roll Tide Roll!
 Get excited and cheer on the Crimson Tide as they take on their opponent for the week.